molgenis/molgenis.org/molgenis_documentation/technical_documentation.md

 Remember the *omx* specified in your db_uri, because this will be the name of the database you will create later on in MySQL.
 This effectively means that whatever you call your database, your db_uri should point to it.

 **Setting up your MySQL**
 If you are unfamiliar with MySQL, follow one of their [MySQL installation guides](http://dev.mysql.com/doc/refman/5.7/en/windows-installation.html).
-Once you have a MySQL server running, login as root user and type the following commands:
+Once you have a MySQL server running, login as admin user and type the following commands:

 > create database omx;
 > grant all privileges on omx.* to molgenis@localhost identified by 'molgenis';